-Pan bagnat, originally from Nice, proves that Mediterranean cuisine knows how to combine simple ingredients with powerful results.
+Pan bagnat, originally from Nice, demonstrates that Mediterranean cuisine knows how to combine simple ingredients with powerful results.
 Tuna in oil, olives, hard-boiled egg, anchovies, peppers, and olive oil are housed in a round bread that is pressed so the flavors meld together.
-It's not just any sandwich; it's a lesson in how basic elements can be highly effective without artifice.
+It's not just any sandwich; it's a lesson in how basic things can be very effective without artifice.

 Compression as a technique: the pan bagnat algorithm 🍞